chrisxxmas/MYCOOP64/CONTRIBUTING.md

 1. Always add one or more **unit tests** that prove that the feature / fix you are submitting is working correctly.

 1. Please **describe the motivation** behind the pull request.
 Explain what was the problem / requirement.
-Unless the implementati
+Unless the implementation is self-e